Sammcb/Sammcb.github.io/pages/code.md

 ### [MountainScape • 2020-2022](/MountainScape)

-Program to generate a mountain scape using semi-random combinations of various sine and cosine functions.
+Program to generate a mountain scape using fractal noise composed from Perlin noise octaves.
 Built using JavaScript and the HTML canvas.
 Check out the [code](https://github.com/Sammcb/MountainScape).

 ### Double Pendulum • 2019